THREE GOOD THINGS

-Given the personal nature of your day-to-day highlights, we do not store any of your data.
+Given the personal nature of your daily highlights, we do not store any of your data.
 You will NEVER be asked to log-in or register to use any of our apps.

-Scroll through your Memories tab on a rainy day—or whenever you need some extra help seeing the bright side.
+Scroll through your Memories tab on rainy days. 🍵

 Create a PDF

 Instantly generate a PDF of all your Memories.
 Email it to yourself, save it to your device, or print it out. 🗒️